 Articles should be sent via email in text or Word format to firstname.lastname@example.org.
 Figures and images should be submitted in EPS format with sufficient resolution.
 Tables should be in Excel or Word formats.
 The editor reserves the right to edit all manuscripts for length and content.
 All will be reviewed by the editor, and, where appropriate, by experts in the subject matter being reported.
 The editor also reserves the right to determine in which issue of RRJ an article will appear.

-All questions regarding publication should be addressed to the Editor, Renewable Resources Journal, Renewable Natural Resources Foundation, 5430 Grosvenor Lane, Bethesda, MD 20814 USA or email@example.com.
+All questions regarding publication should be addressed to the Editor, Renewable Resources Journal, Renewable Natural Resources Foundation, 6010 Executive Boulevard, 5th Floor, North Bethesda, MD 20852-3827 USA or email@example.com.